Vitsyn-Morgunov-and-Nikulin/automatic-essay-evaluator/README.md

 Make a fork of this repository, and develop your own tool.
 Make sure it is error-free and the test coverage is at least 60 percent.
 Update `config` files accordingly, and check their operability.

 While producing your code, use this famous [git workflow](https://nvie.com/posts/a-successful-git-branching-model/).
-Also note that our branches use prefixes `feature/`, `fix/`, and `ci-cd`.
+Also note that our branches use prefixes `feature/`, `fix/`, and `ci-cd/`.

 Further, send a pull request.
 In the comment, write the main features of the tool, the technology stack used, and a brief description of the algorithms.
 This should be enough for us to accept your code.